Deceased persons: what personal representatives do

 The income they receive is that of the personal representatives as it is paid or credited.
 They are liable to income tax at the basic rate, savings rate (for years where this rate applies) or the rate applicable to UK dividends, depending on the year and the source of the income.
 But they are not liable to either the starting or higher rates of tax, because these rates apply only to individuals.

 They may also be liable to capital gains tax if they dispose of assets during the period of administration (CG30200 onwards).
-Where there is liability to either income tax or capital gains tax, we need to deal with this liability either through the informal payment procedures set out at TSEM7406 or via the Self Assessment regime.
-Please note that if it is necessary to issue a Self Assessment return this should only be issued by one of the HMRC Trusts & Estates offices and not by local service offices.
+Where there is liability to either income tax or capital gains tax, we need to deal with this liability either through the informal payment procedures set out at TSEM7410 or via the Self Assessment regime.
+HMRC Administration of Estates Cardiff will be responsible for the Self Assessment cases subject to the exceptions at TSEM7204.